EndPointCorp/end-point-blog/2021/08/kubernetes.md

 $ sudo snap install microk8s --classic --channel=1.21
 ```

-microk8s will create a user group which is best to add your user account to in order to execute commands that would otherwise require admin priviledges.
+microk8s will create a user group which is best to add your user account to in order to execute commands that would otherwise require admin privileges.
 You can do so with:

 ```
 $ sudo usermod -a -G microk8s $USER